weaveworks/weave/README.md

 network and establish connections to them if it can (in order to avoid unnecessary multi-hop routing).

+### Container mobility

+Containers can be moved between hosts without requiring any reconfiguration or, in many cases, restarts of other containers.
+All that is required is for the migrated container to be started with the same IP address as it was given originally.

 ### Fault tolerance

 Weave peers continually exchange topology information, and monitor